Regulations Governing the Riding of Horses at Crane Beach

 Horses owned by Ipswich residents and non-residents will be allowed access to the beach from October 1 to March 31, seven days per week.

 To protect the safety of the public, 50 horses will generally be considered the optimum number to be allowed access to the beach per day.
-This number may be decreased or increased at the discretion of the Chief Ranger on duty based upon the number of people using the beach.
+This number may be decreased or increased at the discretion of the beach manager on duty based upon the number of people using the beach.
 When there are large numbers of visitors, all horses may be denied access to the property.

 A current horse van sticker, permanently attached to the horse van in a conspicuous location, will be required for access to the beach parking lot.
 Horse vans displaying the Ipswich horse van sticker must park in the Ipswich parking lot.
 Horse vans displaying The Trustees of Reservations horse van sticker must park in The Trustees of Reservations parking lot.
 Horse van stickers must be acquired annually.